AlignTrue/aligntrue/.aligntrue/rules/cli_testing_playbook.md

 - Branch mode creates feature branch and stages files
 - Per-exporter overrides work correctly
 - Multiple modes can coexist for different exporters

+**Automated test implementation:** Add this scenario to `layer-3-team.ts` using the `TeamScenario` interface.
+Test all three git modes and per-exporter overrides by modifying config and verifying git state changes.

 **C. Merge Conflict Scenarios:**